April 30, 2007

 In Atlanta: Remembering Holocaust Martyrs and Heroes

-Sunday, April 15, in some parts of the world, memorial services marked Holocaust Martyrs' and Heros' Remembrance Day.
+On Sunday, April 15, memorial services in some parts of the world marked Holocaust Martyrs' and Heros' Remembrance Day.
 Israel fell silent as a two-minute siren sounded across the country at 10 a.m.
-Each year on this day, the nation is called to remember, to stop activity, and to stand to honor the 6 million slaughtered souls, among them 1.5 million children.
+Each year on this day, the Nation is called to stop activity, stand, and remember the 6 million slaughtered Jews, among them 1.5 million children, and millions of other victims of Hitler's Final Solution.
 The siren follows memorials at the Knesset (parliament) and the Yad Vashem Holocaust Martyrs' and Heroes' Remembrance Authority.

-When I am in Israel this day, listening to the siren — its sound strong, steady, and clear, I stand mute, wet-eyed, immersed in reflection, memory, resolve.
-If I am on the street and notice, I observe traffic stops, drivers and passengers step outside, and pedestrians freeze in place.
-Some people, usually foreign workers, continue their work.
-And I think, they probably have no idea why this siren is sounding, and that it calls us to respond in a special way.
+When I am in Israel listening to the siren — its sound strong, steady, and clear, I stand mute, wet-eyed, immersed in reflection, memory, resolve.
+And, if I am outside, I observe traffic stop — the drivers and passengers stepping out of cars, busses, taxis, and trucks, and pedestrians standing still.
+Some people, usually foreign workers and tourists, keep going.
+And I think, probably they have no idea why this siren is sounding, and why people have stopped moving and are standing silently.
+Sometimes ultra-Orthodox Jews keep going, too.
+They have their explanations.

-I observed the day in Atlanta, where more than 100,000 Jews call the metro area home.
-We headed for the Breman Jewish Heritage Museum to visit the exhibit, “Creating Community: The Jews of Atlanta from 1845 to the Present,” and then to listen to a concert dedicated
+We headed to the Breman Jewish Heritage Museum, in midtown, to the exhibit on “Creating Community: The Jews of Atlanta from 1845 to the Present” and a concert in memory of the Shoah victims.

-We are here!
-The concert featured the prayer-poem Eli, Eli by Hannah Senesh that has become a folk song, in part, because of her courage and dignity in the face of torture and killing by a firing squad.
-Also featured were the Kaddish (mourner's prayer), the Hatikvah (Israeli national anthem), and the powerful Yiddish Partisans Hymn.
-Written in 1943, it became the unofficial song of Jewish partisans across occupied Europe.
+The museum concert in memory of the Shoah victims featured the popular prayer-poem-song Eli, Eli by Hannah Senesh; the Hungarian-born paratrooper trained in Mandatory Palestine to rescue Jews was caught, tortured, and shot dead by a Nazi firing squad in Yugoslavia.
+Also featured were the Kaddish (mourner's prayer), the Hatikvah (Israeli national anthem), and the Yiddish Partisans Hymn, the unofficial song of Jewish partisans across occupied Europe, written in 1943.

 Never say this is the final road for you.